irisnet/foundation/iris-nvs-program.md

 However to be qualified, you have to meet one of following conditions:

-1. proof you are experienced POS validators with more than 3 month history of performing validating service to either Cosmos/Tezos/Polkadot
+1. proof you are experienced POS validators with more than 3 month history of performing validating service to either Cosmos/Tezos/Polkadot/IRIS testnets

 or